ThomasVersaevel/31seconds/README.md

-# 31seconds
+# 31 Seconds

-A better guessing game
+A better version of the 30-seconds trivia guessing game.
+Made because the famous people category was driving me mad and because I want to be able to add inside jokes to the game.

+Made with Vite, Typescript, React and some AI help.